Tomilola-ng/Tomilola-ng/README.md

 - 🚀 Co-Founder of startups: Grouby (a group buying platform) and Shoptinga (a platform for trading digital products with fiat and crypto).
 - 👨‍💻 Full-stack web developer using ReactJS, NextJS, and Django Rest Framework.
 - 📱 Mobile app developer using React Native and Expo.
-- 🌟 Received a $39,500 scholarship sponsored by Mastercard to study software engineering remotely at ALX.

 ## My Tech Stack
 - Frontend: ReactJS, NextJS, TailwindCSS, Bootstrap, SCSS, JQuery, Framer Motion, GSAP.